What Can Slow Down Transfer of Equity?

 Financial Settlements and Stamp Duty

 Another area that can slow down a transfer of equity is the financial aspect.
-If one party is buying out the other’s share or if financial settlements are necessary, all parties must agree on property valuations and settle any debts associated with the property.
+If one party is buying out the other’s share or if financial settlements are necessary, all parties must agree on property valuations in the UK and settle any debts associated with the property.
 This part of the process may involve negotiating over values, which can take time.
 Additionally, if stamp duty is owed on the transaction, it must be assessed and paid before the transfer can be finalised.
 Delays can arise if either party is unprepared for additional costs or if there’s a dispute over valuations, so confirming early on whether you’ll incur stamp duty is always beneficial.

 Conveyancing Delays